dgerds/WordleAgents/README.md

 Develop an intelligent agent that plays Wordle and challenge your friends for a bit of fun.

+Built using the free edition of Microsoft Visual Studio Community 2022.

 ## PickWords
 Executable which selects 'N' words from the list randomly.
 Useful for setting up a tournament where multiple player agents attempt to solve the same Wordle games.